Commando: Green berets and training

 The US Rangers were founded by Major General Lucian Truscott of the US Army, a liaison officer with the British General Staff.
 In 1942, he submitted a proposal to General George Marshall that an American unit be set up "along the lines of the British Commandos".
 The original US Rangers trained at the British Commandos centre at Achnacarry Castle.
 The US Navy SEALs' original formation, the Observer Group, was also trained and influenced by British Commandos.
 The US Special Forces originated with the First Special Service Force, formed under British Combined Operations.
 The First Special Service Force was a joint American-Canadian unit and modern Canadian special operations forces also trace their lineage to this unit and through it to British Commandos, despite existing in their modern incarnation only since 2006.

 Malaysian green beret special forces PASKAL and Grup Gerak Khas (who still wear the Blue Lanyard of the Royal Marines) were originally trained by British Commandos.
-The Brazilian marine special operations COMANF also originated with Royal Marines mentoring.
+The Portuguese Marine Corps Fuzileiros were originally trained by British Commandos in 1961.
 Other British units, such as the SAS, led to the development of many international special operations units that are now typically referred to as commandos, including the Bangladeshi Para-Commando Brigade, Pakistani Special Services Group, the Indian MARCOS, Jordanian Special Operation Forces and Philippine National Police Special Action Force.

-Commando or special forces operators typically are more emotional stable, conscientious, and closed minded than matched civilian controls and other types of soldiers.
+A Dutch study found that a sampling of Dutch male special forces operators were more emotionally stable, conscientious, but also more closed minded than matched civilian controls and other types of soldiers.